 It includes the right to hold public meetings, demonstrations and take out processions.

 This freedom can be exercised only on public land and the assembly must be peaceful and unarmed.

-This provision does not protect violent, disorderly, riotous assemblies, or one that causes breach of public peace or one that involves arms.
+This provision does not protect violent, disorderly, riotous assemblies, or one that causes a breach of public peace or one that involves arms.

 This right does not include the right to strike.

-The State can impose reasonable restrictions on the exercise of right of assembly on two grounds, namely, sovereignty and integrity of India and public order including the maintenance of traffic in the area concerned.
+The State can impose reasonable restrictions on the exercise of the right of assembly on two grounds, namely, sovereignty and integrity of India and public order including the maintenance of traffic in the area concerned.

 Freedom of Association

 All citizens have the right to form associations or unions or co-operative societies.

 It includes the right to form political parties, companies, partnership firms, societies, clubs, organizations, trade unions or anybody of persons.